concur/developer.concur.com/api-reference/expense/payment-batch/payment-batches.markdown

 `Status`|`string` | | The status of the request to close the batch.
 `JobQueueKey`|`string` | | The unique identifier for the batch job.

-### Version
-1.1 for GET methods
-1.2 for POST method

 ## <a name="getbatchfile"></a>Retrieve a payment batch file